Isabella Bird: Early life

-From early childhood, Bird was frail, suffering from a spinal complaint, nervous headaches, and insomnia.
-The doctor recommended an open-air life, and consequently, Bird learned to ride in infancy, and later to row.
+Education

 Her only education came from her parents: her father was a keen botanist who instructed Bird in flora, and her mother taught her daughters an eclectic mix of subjects.
 Bird became an avid reader.
 However, her "bright intelligence, [and] an extreme curiosity as to the world outside, made it impossible for her brain and her nature generally to be narrowed and stiffened by the strictly evangelical atmosphere of her childhood".

-Isabella's first publication at the age of 16 was a pamphlet addressing free trade versus protectionism, after which she continued writing articles for various periodicals.
+Isabella's first publication at age 16 was a pamphlet addressing free trade versus protectionism.
+She continued writing articles for various periodicals.

-In 1850, a "fibrous tumour was removed from the neighbourhood of the spine".
-Bird continued to suffer from unspecified ailments resulting in lassitude and insomnia.
-The family spent six summers in Scotland in an effort to improve her health.

-Doctors urged a sea voyage and in 1854, Bird's life of travelling began when the opportunity arose for her to sail to the United States, accompanying her second cousins to their family home.
+Health concerns

+From early childhood, Bird experienced poor health, including a spinal condition, chronic headaches, and insomnia.
+Medical advice recommended an outdoor lifestyle, and she learned to ride and to row.
+In 1850 a fibrous tumour was removed from near her spine.
+Although the operation brought some relief, she continued to experience recurring illness, including fatigue and insomnia.
+In an effort to improve her condition, her family spent six successive summers in Scotland.

+Doctors advised a sea voyage, a recommendation that proved decisive.
+In 1854 Bird travelled to the United States with relatives, marking the beginning of her life of travel.
 Her father "gave her [£]100 and leave to stay away as long as it lasted".
-Bird's "bright descriptive letters" written home to her relations formed the basis for her first book, An Englishwoman in America (1856), published by Murray.
-John Murray, "as well as being Isabella's lifelong publisher, ... [became] one of her closest friends".
+The letters she wrote during this journey formed the basis of her first book, An Englishwoman in America (1856), published by John Murray.
+Murray became both her long-term publisher and a close personal friend.

-Travels in middle life
+Early international journeys (1872–1873)

 Isabella Bird wearing Manchurian clothing from a journey through China.

-Bird left Britain again in 1872, going initially to Australia, which she disliked, and then to Hawaii (known in Europe as the Sandwich Islands), her love for which prompted her second book (published three years later).
+Bird left Britain again in 1872, going initially to Australia, which she disliked, and then to Hawaii (known in Europe as the Sandwich Islands), her love for which prompted her second book (published in 1875).
 While there, she climbed Mauna Kea and Mauna Loa.

-She then moved on to Colorado, where she had heard the air was excellent for the infirm.
+She then moved on to Colorado, where she had heard the air was excellent for the infirmed.
 Dressed practically and riding not sidesaddle but frontwards like a man (though she threatened to sue the Times for saying she dressed like one), she covered over 800 miles in the Rocky Mountains in 1873.
 Her letters to her sister, first printed in the magazine The Leisure Hour, comprised Bird's fourth and perhaps most famous book, A Lady's Life in the Rocky Mountains.

-Bird's time in the Rockies was enlivened especially by her acquaintance with Jim Nugent, "Rocky Mountain Jim", a textbook outlaw with one eye and an affinity for violence and poetry.
-"A man any woman might love but no sane woman would marry", Bird declared in a section excised from her letters before their publication.
+Bird's time in the Rockies was enlivened especially by her acquaintance with Jim Nugent, "Rocky Mountain Jim", an outlaw with one eye and an affinity for violence and poetry.
+"A man any woman might love but no sane woman would marry", Bird declares in a section excised from her letters before their publication.
 Nugent also seemed captivated by the independent-minded Bird, but she ultimately left the Rockies and her "dear desperado".
 Nugent was shot dead less than a year later.
-Bird and Jim is a restaurant in Estes Park, Colorado named in their honor.